Jim Vance: Career

 Vance began his news career as a reporter for the Philadelphia Independent newspaper and WHAT-AM radio station, while simultaneously teaching English at Overbrook High School.
 A friend mentioned that WKBS-TV was searching for someone for their newly started news operation.
 Vance auditioned and realized that perhaps he was working in the wrong profession.
 Vance worked as a reporter for WKBS-TV for one year and was later hired by NBC News to report for the network's affiliate Washington, D.C. station, WRC-TV in 1969.

 From 1972 to 1976 Vance was main co-anchor with Glenn Rinker, becoming one of the first African Americans in that position in the United States.
 His unapologetic presence reportedly elicited racist hate mail and threats.
 Between 1976 and 1980, Vance co-anchored with Sue Simmons, a pairing that resulted in one of the first, if not the first, African-American co-anchors of a major market newscast.

 Beginning in 1989, Vance was part of the longest-running anchor team in Washington D.C. television, alongside co-anchor and health reporter Doreen Gentzler.
-Vance’s 11pm newscasts with Gentzler regularly drew more viewers than the prime-time shows of the three major cable news networks combined (CNN, Fox and MSNBC).
+Vance's 11 pm newscasts with Gentzler regularly drew more viewers than the prime-time shows of the three major cable news networks combined (CNN, Fox and MSNBC).
 Vance and sports anchor George Michael became internet sensations after laughing at a model who fell twice on a runway, resulting in millions of views.
 Vance appeared as himself in the 2009 movie State of Play and appeared as himself in a 2010 episode of the NBC series The Event and in a 2013 edition of NBC series The Blacklist.
 Vance earned 19 Emmy Awards, one of which was for his coverage of the 1977 Hanafi Siege of three buildings in downtown Washington, D.C.
 He also won an Emmy for his coverage of the January 1982 crash of Air Florida Flight 90 in the Potomac River that killed 78 people and a Metrorail train derailment the same day, which killed three people.
 Vance was also recognized as anchor and reporter for extended news coverage of Super Bowl XXII.

 Vance also received multiple Emmy Awards for Outstanding News Anchor in 1987, 1991, 1997, 1999, and 2011.
 He also received a 1999 award as producer and reporter for WRC-TV's News4 at 6 broadcast.
 In 2014, Jim Vance received the Board of Governor's Award for outstanding achievement and community service.

 Vance was inducted into the National Association of Black Journalists Hall of Fame on August 10, 2007, and was named "Washingtonian of the Year" by Washingtonian magazine in 1976 among many other awards for community service.